Conversion functions

 This function takes one argument and returns the equivalent array value of the field, if any.
 You can use this function to convert a string or multivalue to an array.
 The toarray

-function infers the data type of each element when it converts the values from the multivalue into array elements.
+function infers the data type of each element as it converts a string or multivalue into an array.

 Usage